bgachara/bgachara.github.io/posts/operating_systems.md

 //`Operating Systems: Three Easy Pieces`
 //`Linux system programming`
 //`Linux Kernel Development`
+//`OS Dev Wiki`
+//`Operating Systems From 0 to 1`

 *the concepts and design patterns appear at many levels* *the better you understand their design and implementation, the better use you'll make of them*

+## Preliminaries

+- A problem domain is the part of the world where the computer is to produce effects, together with the means available to produce them, directly or indirectly.
+- Requirements are the effects that the machine is to exert in the problem domain by virtue of its programming.
+- Software engineer must select the right programming techniques that apply to the problem domain he is trying to solve because many techniques that are effective in one domain might not be in another, i.e application nature vs user/company constraints.
+- At a minimum, a software engineer should be knowledgable enough to understand the documents prepared by hardware engineers for using their devices.
+- Documents are essential for learning a problem domain since information can be passed down in a reliable way.
+- Most important for software engineers
+  - Software requirement document
+    - Includes list of requirements(i.e from customer) and a description of the problem domain.
+    - It should not be a high level description of the implementation, rather of the problem domain.
+    - A good way to test it's quality is to provide it to a domain expert for proofreading.
+  - Software specification
+    - It states rules relating desired behaviour of the output devices to all possible behaviour of input devices, as well as any rules that other parts of the problem domain must obey.
+    - Interface design with constraints for the problem domain to follow.
+    - Careful to ensure implementation details do not leak in.

+## Computational Structures

+- see reference computational structures.md

 ## Introduction